 (d) New member clubs shall pay a deposit as set by the Executive Committee prior to the start of their first season.
 The said deposit will be repayable/deductible from the annual account if the same is settled prior to the closing date.

-(e) All members must abide by the rules of the club they are visiting, particularly regarding dress and behaviour, whether females are allowed, or a restriction on age is imposed.
+(e) All members must abide by the rules of the club they are visiting, particularly regarding dress and behaviour, or a restriction on age is imposed.
 Any club who wishes to complain or protest must do so, in writing, within ten days of the event, and must be in duplicate.
 One copy to be forwarded to the league Secretary, and one copy to the representative of the club concerned, both by registered letter or email.
 Correspondence between clubs to be produced by a representative of each club at a meeting at which the protest or complaint will be considered.
 Evidence of telephone communications will not be considered.
 Except for evidence reasons, no member of the committee shall sit at the enquiry should his club be involved.

 3. Committee and Management